• Malegaon Mosque

 Last May, Singari, a young mother, of Kharijhola village in Koraput district, Orissa, died just after giving birth to her son.
 The reason is the lack of access to basic health amenities.
 This is not an isolated case.
 Every second hour a woman dies due to pregnancy-related complications in Koraput.
 From the time of conception, death chases women like a shadow.
 The story of Singari is an imposing symbol of the high maternal mortality rate that grips India.
 While Orissa has the highest rate of maternal mortality rate in India, Koraput has one of the highest rates in the state.

-Indo-US relations are on the upswing since signing of the coveted nuclear deal during the US President’s visit to India in March.
-On the other hand, the Americans have not forgotten their old ally Pakistan altogether.
-The seriousness of the AQ Khan affair prohibits Americans from offering nuclear energy to Pakistan but on military front they are ready to help their ally considerably.
+Indo-US relations have been on the upswing since the signing of the coveted nuclear deal during the US President’s visit to India in March.
+On the other hand, the Americans have not forgotten their old ally, Pakistan, altogether.
+The seriousness of the AQ Khan affair prohibits Americans from offering nuclear energy to Pakistan, but on the military front, they are ready to help their ally considerably.

 • US-INDI Flags